Last revised: September 14, 2023

-Koncert’s accountability for personal information that it receives under the Privacy Shield framework and subsequently transfers to a third party is described in the Privacy Shield Principles.
-In particular, Koncert remains responsible and liable under the Privacy Shield Principles if third-party agents that we engage to process personal information on our behalf do so in a manner inconsistent with the Privacy Shield Principles, unless we prove that we are not responsible for the event giving rise to the damage.
+Koncert’s accountability for personal information that it receives under the EU-U.S. Data Privacy Framework and subsequently transfers to a third party is described in the EU-U.S. Data Privacy Framework Principles.
+In particular, Koncert remains responsible and liable under the EU-U.S. Data Privacy Framework Principles if third-party agents that we engage to process personal information on our behalf do so in a manner inconsistent with the EU-U.S. Data Privacy Framework Principles, unless we prove that we are not responsible for the event giving rise to the damage.

 EU residents have rights to access personal data about them, and to limit the use and disclosure of their personal data.
 With our EU-U.S. Data Privacy Framework certification, Koncert has committed to respect those rights.
 Because Koncert personnel have limited ability to access data our Customers submit to our services, if you wish to request access, to limit use, or to limit disclosure, please provide the name of the Koncert Customer who submitted your data to our Services.
 We will refer your request to that Customer and will support them as needed in responding to your request.